 - Purchase a copy of the Standard

-- You may want to attend an introductory online ISO 27001 Foundation course
+- Attend an introductory online ISO 27001 Foundation training course

 Appoint an ISO 27001 champion

-It is important to secure someone knowledgeable (either internally or externally) with solid experience of implementing an information security management system (ISMS), and who understands the requirements for achieving ISO 27001 registration.
-If you do not have internal expertise, you may want to enrol for the ISO 27001 Online Lead Implementer training course.
+If you do not have internal expertise, you may want to enroll in the ISO 27001 Online Lead Implementer training course.